What Is Life: Olivia Newton-John

 British-Australian pop singer Olivia Newton-John included "What Is Life", along with a version of Harrison's All Things Must Pass track "Behind That Locked Door", on her 1972 album Olivia.
 The song was arranged and produced by Bruce Welch of the Shadows and John Farrar, who was Newton-John's regular producer and collaborator during the 1970s.

+Billboard called it a "fine reading by that "If Not For You" gal with much play and sales potential."

 Released as a single in some countries, this version reached the UK top 20 in March 1972, peaking at number 16.
 (Note: Her debut single, a US hit in late 1971, was a cover of the Dylan song "If Not for You", based on the Harrison arrangement from All Things Must Pass rather than Dylan's own reading.)
 The song's chart run coincided with Newton-John touring the UK with French balladeer Sacha Distel before beginning a season of solo concerts at London's Prince of Wales Theatre.
 "What Is Life" subsequently appeared on her compilation albums Back to Basics: The Essential Collection 1971–1992 (1992) and The Definitive Collection (2002).